|Frequently Asked Questions About DNA Tribes® STR Genetic Ancestry Analysis

-A: DNA Tribes tests include a comprehensive comparison of your unique autosomal STR profile to over 1,200
+A: DNA Tribes® tests perform a comprehensive comparison of your unique autosomal STR profile to over 1,200

 submit their ratings and reviews of their testing experiences.
 Of customers who responded to our survey between

-January 2006 and September 2012, over 95% gave a positive rating of their experience with DNA Tribes.
+January 2006 and November 2014, over 95% gave a positive rating of their experience with DNA Tribes®.

 DNA matches can cross perceived ethnic boundaries and express unexpected genetic links between world

-questions about your testing.
-We are happy to provide follow up assistance in translating technical results into plain
+with questions about your testing.
+We are happy to provide follow up assistance in translating technical results into

-Q: Is DNA Tribes for only males or females?
+Q: Is DNA Tribes® STR test for only males or females?

-A: Both males and females can use DNA Tribes Genetic Ancestry Analysis.
+A: Both males and females can use the DNA Tribes® Genetic Ancestry Analysis.
 Our test uses autosomal genetic

 material inherited both the mother and father (50% from each parent), providing a unique "genetic portrait" that you

 will pass on to your children and grandchildren as a record of their family heritage.